claireelyse/jenkins/JenkinsPipeline.md

      }
 ```

-If the Repo is PRIVATE then you need to create a PAT
+If the Repo is PRIVATE then you need to change your repo to be public if you want to use codeQL.

+#### Add permissions to token for CodeQL access
+If you want to use CodeQL as your quality gate then you will need to Create/add the below permissions to your token.
+    Settings > Developer Settings > Personal Access Tokens > Classic

+Then assign the PAT the below permissions
+ - repo
+ - workflow

 Create your CodeQL action file by creating the below directories and file:
 .github/workflows/codeql-analysis.yml